Superstocks

-Superstocks (previously known as A Grade Stockcars) are a premier class of New Zealand Speedway (dirt track racing).
-Cars are of bespoke design with integral roll cages built to rules provided by Speedway New Zealand.
+Superstocks (previously known as A Grade Stockcars) are a class of New Zealand Speedway (dirt track racing).
+Cars are designed with integral roll cages built to rules provided by Speedway New Zealand.
 Superstocks weigh 1400 to 1500 kg and are usually powered with modified production car engines of up to 248 cuin.
-Contact between cars is allowed and is intended as part of the class.
+Contact between cars is allowed and is intended as part of the class, with the closest finish in the classes history coming at the Sharp As NZ Superstock GP at Oceanview Speedway during the 2023/24 season with who at the time was the current 2NZ being Josh Prentice beating Wanganui Local 26V Kailen Mooney by 00.014 Seconds.

-The car
+The cars

-Cars are purpose built by numerous different builders throughout the country.
+Cars are built by numerous different builders throughout the country, some of chassis are: